 Optional, you could even use a white pen to highlight the white of the flowers even more.

-And that’s pretty much it! 🙂 I’m in love with these gorgeous Vintage French Violet Tags, all beautified and distressed with makeup and I’m confident you will love them too! 🙂 As you can see I went for more of a chic & charming subtle pastel look with mine, you can adapt yours to your needs!
+And that’s pretty much it!
+I’m in love with these beautiful Gift Tags Printable, all beautified and distressed with makeup and I’m confident you will love them too!
+As you can see I went for more of a chic & charming subtle pastel look with mine, you can adapt yours to your needs!

 Let me just say – maybe this technique will not give you perfect results, but it sure is a fun and joyful experience!
 Some of the makeup might wear off while handling the tags, so if you want to seal in all that colorful and beautiful pigment, feel free to brush Mod Podge all over the surface to further protect it.
 A uniform layer of Mod Podge will create a transparent skin on the tags and will enhance the colors even more.

 This was not my first attempt of using unusual ‘ingredients’ to create something unique, you can check my DIY French Apples (I used gold nail polish), my DIY Vintage Poppy Tags (I used red nail polish) and my Vintage Keys Makeover for other fun projects too.